avik-das/seam-carver/README.md

 - Ability to create visualizations.
 This is why I didn't worry about writing to and re-reading from intermediate files.
 While inefficient, I need to produce intermediate files for the visualizations anyway, so I didn't bother optimizing this process.

+**NOTE:** this branch implements the forward energy variation described in the follow-up paper [Improved seam carving for video retargeting](https://dl.acm.org/citation.cfm?id=1360615).
+No support for videos have been implemented.
+I've chosen to branch from the main implementation because enough parts of the algorithm have changed.
+In the future, I may want to find a way to support both the older "backward energy" and the newer "forward energy" variants in the same branch with the ability to switch between the two at runtime.

 Quick start
 -----------